 remain operational.
 This falls outside the scope of this document and is not addressed herein.

-conformance tests in order to verify the support of eCall HLAP in hybrid circuit switched/packet switched
+in order to verify the support of eCall HLAP in hybrid circuit switched/packet switched network

-network environments.
-This deliverable provides tests to enable actors in the eCall chain to be able to
+environments.
+This document provides tests to enable actors in the eCall chain to be able to claim

-claim conformance with EN 17905, even though they are unable to control the behaviour of systems of
+conformance with EN 17905, even though they are unable to control the behaviour of systems of other

-NOTE 3 Conformance tests in this document allow demonstration that a system complies with EN 17905 is a
+NOTE 3 Conformance tests in this document allow demonstration that a system complies with EN 17905 and is

 will function nor guarantee the quality of service.